VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 ### Click + Drag

+To control your probe with mouse clicks and dragging:

+1. Left-click and hold on the probe object
+2. Press and release any of the axis keys on your keyboard, the axis should become visible in the 3D scene
-To control your probe left-click on the probe object.
-While holding the left mouse button press one of the axis keys and drag the probe in space to move the probe along that axis.
+3. Continue holding the mouse and drag the probe along that axis.

 The axis keys are [W/S] for AP, [A/D] for ML, [Q/E] for DV, and [Z/X] for depth.
+Note that in some views it may be hard to drag along a particular axis (e.g. in the default axial view you can't drag a probe along the DV axis, because the axis is not visible).

 <image src="../_static/images/tutorial/controls.png" alt="overview image" position="left" style="width:100%">